-^{}Those who had been hospitalized 15 days or more prior to laboratory confirmation date were excluded from the graph
+Those who had been hospitalized 15 days or more prior to laboratory confirmation date were excluded from the graph Twenty-five deaths have been reported so far in season 2018-2019.

 7 Hospitalizations (including ICU admissions) are influenza associated; they may or may not be due to influenza.